tdykstra/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/hybrid-cache.md

 `HybridCache` uses the configured `IDistributedCache` implementation, if any, for secondary out-of-process caching, for example, using
 Redis.
 But even without an `IDistributedCache`, the `HybridCache` service will still provide in-process caching and "stampede" protection.
 For more information, see     [Distributed caching](https://learn.microsoft.com/aspnet/core/performance/caching/distributed).

-### A note on object reuse
+#### A note on object reuse

-Because a lot of `HybridCache` usage will be adapted from existing `IDistributedCache` code, we need to be mindful that *existing* code will usually be deserializing every call - which means that concurrent callers will get separate object instances that cannot interact and are inherently thread-safe.
-To avoid introducing concurrency bugs into code, `HybridCache` preserves this behaviour by default, but if your scenario is itself thread-safe (either because the types are fundamentally immutable, or because you're just *not mutating them*), you can hint to `HybridCache` that it can safely reuse instances by marking the type (`SomeInformation` in this case) as `sealed` and using the `[ImmutableObject(true)]` annotation, which can significantly reduce per-call deserialization overheads of CPU and object allocations.
+In typical existing code that uses `IDistributedCache`, every retrieval of an object from the cache results in deserialization.
+This behavior means that each concurrent caller gets a separate instance of the object, which cannot interact with other instances.
+The result is thread safety, as there's no risk of concurrent modifications to the same object instance.

+Because a lot of `HybridCache` usage will be adapted from existing `IDistributedCache` code, `HybridCache` preserves this behavior by default to avoid introducing concurrency bugs.
+However, a given use case is inherently thread-safe:

+* If the types being cached are immutable.
+* If the code doesn't modify them.

+In such cases, inform `HybridCache` that it's safe to reuse instances by marking the type as `sealed` and using the `[ImmutableObject(true)]` attribute.
+The `sealed` keyword in C# means that the class cannot be inherited, and the `[ImmutableObject(true)]` attribute indicates that the object's state cannot be changed after it's created.

+By reusing instances, `HybridCache` can reduce the overhead of CPU and object allocations associated with per-call deserialization.
+This can lead to performance improvements in scenarios where the cached objects are large or accessed frequently.

-### Other `HybridCache` features
+#### Other `HybridCache` features

-As you might expect for parity with `IDistributedCache`, `HybridCache` supports explicit removal by key (`cache.RemoveKeyAsync(...)`). `HybridCache` also introduces new optional APIs for `IDistributedCache` implementations, to avoid `byte[]` allocations (this feature is implemented by the preview versions of `Microsoft.Extensions.Caching.StackExchangeRedis` and `Microsoft.Extensions.Caching.SqlServer`).
+Like `IDistributedCache`, `HybridCache` supports removal by key with a `RemoveKeyAsync` method.

+ `HybridCache` also provides optional APIs for `IDistributedCache` implementations, to avoid `byte[]` allocations.
+This feature is implemented by the preview versions of `Microsoft.Extensions.Caching.StackExchangeRedis` and `Microsoft.Extensions.Caching.SqlServer`.

 Serialization is configured as part of registering the service, with support for type-specific and generalized serializers via the
 `.WithSerializer(...)` and `.WithSerializerFactory(...)` methods, chained from the `AddHybridCache(...)` call.
 By default, the library